microsoft-healthcare-madison/demo-auc-app/codelab.md

 ### Problem
 <dt>negative</dt>
-<div>While we have improved the situation greatly by giving the app the ability to SMART Launch, we still have not addressed the concern that the provider needs to specifically remember when to use this app.
+<div>While we have improved the app login situation *greatly* by giving the app the ability to SMART Launch, we still have not addressed the concern that the provider needs to specifically remember *when* to use this app.
 Without contextual reminders, a guidelines app us unlikely to see widespread adoption within the ordering workflow for advanced diagnostic medical imaging.
 </div>

 ### Solution